TheRambotnic/GamePatchesAndConfigs/README.md

 To install them, simply extract their contents into Half-Life's folder in your Steam directory.

 **DISCLAIMER:** Please note that you CANNOT play Half-Life's singleplayer campaign when using Parabot.
-It is recommended that you make a copy of your `liblist.gam` file inside `<Your Steam Directory>/Half-Life/valve/`.
-To play the singleplayer campaign, simply replace the current `liblist.gam` file with the one you just copied.
+It is recommended that you make a backup copy of your `liblist.gam` file inside `<Your Steam Directory>/Half-Life/valve/`.
+To play the singleplayer campaign, simply replace Parabot's `liblist.gam` file with the one you backed up.